Elongation and percolation of defect motifs in anisotropic packing problems: Conclusions

 \section{Conclusions}

-In this work, we have considered the emergence and growth of defect structures as a function of different kinds of anisotropy.
+In this work, we have considered the emergence, elongation and global connection of defect structures as a function of different kinds of anisotropy.
 Besides bidispersity on flat and curved surfaces that link our work to the well-explored KTHNY transition, we demonstrate that elongating particles, or changing the nature of the interaction have a similar effect: anisotropy induces dislocations that cause the system to successively lose translational and orientational order, during which process the newly generated dislocations gradually form a globally connected cluster.
 We have further shown that structural features of the clusters, e.g. fractal dimension, are well predicted by the percolation model.

 Our results suggest an apparent universality in that the defect structures that emerge when adding anisotropy to a crystalline system appear to be independent of the source of anisotropy.
 Bidispersity on the flat surface or on the surface of a sphere yield similar results to elongating particles or soft long-range interactions, or to packings on the surface of a torus.
 Intriguingly, our results for ellipsoidal particles show that the defect fraction only just exceeds the percolation threshold: we speculate that there may exist kinds of anisotropy that do not yield percolating defects and hence suppress the amorphous phase.
+One possible strategy to do so is to consider mixtures of particles that together form a tessellating structure; e.g. octagons and suitably sized squares, girih tiles\citep{lu2007decagonal}.
+Continuously deforming from uniform spheres towards such special configurations might eliminate the percolation effect.
+We suspect that other strategies might exist, perhaps involving non-convex particles for example as recent paper shows they can change the geometrical percolation threshold\citep{lin2018geometrical}, and this newfound connection between particle shape and defect structure should open new avenues for tunability in the mechanics of particulate media.